ultimatile/Cytnx/docs/source/example/ED.rst

 The first example, :math:`J\sigma_0^{z}\sigma_1^{z}` map from basis with ID=1 to ID=1 with coefficient :math:`-J`, which is a diagonal elements in the many body Hamiltonian.
 The second example which :math:`H_x\sigma_0^{x}` operate on state with ID=1 resulting as a state with ID=0 and corresponding coefficient :math:`H_x`, which is a off-diagonal elements in the many-body Hamiltonian.

-With aformentioned rule, we are now ready to implement the TFIM Hamiltonian using **LinOp** class.
+With aforementioned rule, we are now ready to implement the TFIM Hamiltonian using **LinOp** class.

 Implementation
 *****************

-1. Let's inherit the **LinOp** class, and implement the aformentioned mapping in the overload of **matvec**:
+1. Let's inherit the **LinOp** class, and implement the aforementioned mapping in the overload of **matvec**:

 * In python: